Pokwang: Return to the Philippines

 Following the loss of her son, Pokwang decided to stay in the Philippines and tend to her daughter.
 Pokwang made her first appearance as a backup dancer in Eezy Dancing of ABC 5.

 While performing as a guest in a comedy bar in Cubao, she met Eric Nicolas who was looking for a talent to work with ABS-CBN.
 She worked in a comedy bar named Funline and in 2002 moved to the Music Box.
 In 2004, Pokwang joined "Clown in a Million" a reality talent show segment of Yes Yes Show of ABS-CBN after she was convinced by Nicolas to participate and became the grand champion.
 After winning, she secured an exclusive artist contract with ABS-CBN.

 Pokwang appeared in various dramas and sitcoms following her win at the reality talent show segment.
 She also had concerts both outside and within the Philippines and also had appeared in noon-time shows.
 She starred with other actors and actresses in various projects such as Dolphy which she considers her idol, Ai-Ai de las Alas, Willie Revillame, Piolo Pascual, Sam Milby, Claudine Barretto, Judy Ann Santos, Sharon Cuneta, and Kris Aquino.

 She won the Best Comedy Actress award by the Philippine Movie Press Club for her portrayal in Aalog-Alog and the she garnered the Best Female Comedian award of the People's Choice Award.
 As a film actress she won the Bert Marcelo Lifetime Achievement Award twice.

 Pokwang appeared in various films portraying supporting characters.
 Her first film where she portrayed a lead role was the 2011 film A Mother's Story, where she took up a role of an overseas Filipino worker named Medy.

 In 2020, following the denial of ABS-CBN's franchise renewal, she signed to APT Entertainment and hosted two blocktime shows produced by APT, Chika, Besh! and Fill in the Bank. being aired on TV5.

 In 2021, Pokwang officially signed up with Sparkle GMA Artist Center after weeks of speculation of her transfer to GMA Network.

+In September 2024, Pokwang and her daughter Ria Mae opened a food business, Mamang Pokwang's Gourmet.

+In July 2026, during the opening ceremonies of the 22nd edition of Cinemalaya, Pokwang told the press she could relate to her character in 2 Valid IDs (a film about a poor farmer struggling to get her remittance money because she doesn't have a valid ID).
+She added that she personally experience the same when she was applying as an entertainer in Japan.